Piaero/MERN-Stack-Boilerplate-for-Heroku-by-Piaer/README.md

 ## Installation
-1. Click on "Use this template" in web version of Github or traditionally clone this repository
+1. Click on "Use this template" in web version of GitHub or traditionally clone this repository
 2. Install Node.js: https://nodejs.org/en/
 3. If you don't have, instal yarn trough npm (you should have installed npm by installing node.js): ```npm install --global yarn```
 4. Run ```yarn install``` command on root directory but also in frontend folder
 5. Database setting:

-    **a) if you are using Cloud Database (eg. MongoDB Atlas):**
+    **a) if you are using Cloud Database (e.g. MongoDB Atlas):**

         1) Create in .env file in root directory
         2) Using text editor input your MongoDB URI parameter to MONGODB_URI key (both separated by "="), example: